jh3nd3rs0n/jargyle/README.md

 It also has the following additional features:

--   SOCKS server chaining to multiple SOCKS servers
+-   SOCKS server chaining to multiple chains of SOCKS servers
 -   SSL/TLS/DTLS between clients and chained SOCKS servers

 ## 2. Requirements